Ellie Woodcomb: Personality

 Ironically, considering that Chuck's secret life has led him to save Ellie's on three occasions, she still plays the role of the over-protective older sister and deep-down still sees him as her baby brother.
 She frequently offers Chuck encouragement and advice on women in general, and his relationship with Sarah in particular.
 Although unaware of the truth of that relationship, Ellie is one of the first people to recognize that her interest in Chuck is genuine.
 She was immediately concerned when Chuck ran into Jill again and was meeting her for dinner to catch up.

 She immediately took a liking to Sarah, and is one of the few characters who enjoys Casey's company or refers to him by first name ("He's so sweet!").

 After Chuck, the most important person in Ellie's life is her husband, Devon Woodcomb.
 She's the only character who never refers to him as "Captain Awesome," although she did refer to his parents as the "Very Awesomes" when they were planning a visit.
 She loves him dearly, but under the effects of truth serum angrily complained about his frequent use of the word "awesome," and what she felt as moments of neglect of her feelings in the relationship.
-Ellie later accuses him of self-centeredness and disregard what she wanted when he a bought washer and dryer for their anniversary (as opposed to a big-screen TV).
+Ellie later accuses him of self-centeredness and disregard what she wanted when he bought a washer and dryer for their anniversary (as opposed to a big-screen TV).

 Although usually calm and collected, Ellie becomes a nervous wreck and a perfectionist when she is required to be near Devon's parents, whom she refers to as the "Very Awesomes."
 In "Chuck Versus the Gravitron," Devon's parents are supposed to come over for Thanksgiving and Ellie's nervousness manifests with her cleaning at a hurried pace, cooking multiple turkeys (which she promptly throws in the trash for flaws only she notices) and uninviting Morgan.
 Ellie was greatly intimidated during a visit from Devon's parents, and was quickly driven to frustration by Honey Woodcomb's interference with the wedding plans, but hits her breaking point when Woody offers to walk her down the aisle (the only part of the wedding she imagined was her father doing this).
 She was also deeply disturbed by her perception of Devon's bachelor party, after seeing incriminating photographs taken by Lester of an unconscious Devon with Agent Forrest (dressed as a cop-themed stripper).
 She was hurt, and believes Chuck and Morgan are covering up willful actions taken by Devon during the party (she later learned the truth).
 And like Chuck, Ellie also has a trusting nature, which the Ring used to manipulate her into thinking that her handler was CIA and that Casey was a double agent.

 It is unknown whether she has the same ability to absorb and retain visual information as her father and brother.